awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-workflow.md

 ** Enable log file integrity **
 Log file integrity validation helps you verify that log files have remained unchanged since CloudTrail delivered them\.
 For more information, see [Validating CloudTrail log file integrity](cloudtrail-log-file-validation-intro.md)\.

-**Enable CloudTrail Lake**
-CloudTrail Lake lets you run fine\-grained SQL\-based queries on events\.
-Events are aggregated into event data stores, which are immutable collections of events based on criteria that you select by applying [advanced event selectors](logging-data-events-with-cloudtrail.md#creating-data-event-selectors-advanced)\.
-You can keep the event data in an event data store for up to seven years\.
-CloudTrail Lake is part of an auditing solution that helps you perform security investigations and troubleshooting\.
-For more information, see [Working with AWS CloudTrail Lake](cloudtrail-lake.md)\.

-**Copy trail events to CloudTrail Lake**
-You can copy existing trail events to a CloudTrail Lake event data store to create a point\-in\-time snapshot of events logged to the trail\.
-For more information, see [Copying trail events to CloudTrail Lake](cloudtrail-copy-trail-to-lake.md)\.

-**Save CloudTrail Lake query results to an Amazon S3 bucket**
-When you run a query, you can save the query results to an S3 bucket\.
-For more information, see [Run a query and save query results](query-run-query.md)\.

 **Share log files with other AWS accounts**
 You can share log files between accounts\.
 For more information, see [Sharing CloudTrail log files between AWS accounts](cloudtrail-sharing-logs.md)\.